SAFEGUARDING

 Safeguarding Team

-Designated Safeguarding Lead (DLS): Dave Payne
+Designated Safeguarding Lead (DSL): Dave Payne

-Deputy Safeguarding Leads: Debbie Mayers, Ali Readings
+Deputy Safeguarding Lead: Ali Readings

 Email the safeguarding team: safeguarding@epsomvineyard.org